allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 As you may know, at Allegro we are very much into microservices and scalable architecture, which, among other things, means that we almost exclusively use [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) such as [Cassandra](http://cassandra.apache.org/) and [MongoDB](https://www.mongodb.org/).
 However, we had to perform some operations which could very easily be accomplished with transactions which are not readily available in most NoSQL solutions.
-We went on to discuss this problem within the team and with our architects and were able to estimate that this particular application, which was a tool for internal use inside the company only, would not need to store very much data or to handle huge numbers of requests.
-Thus, scalability played much less role than in other systems we build and finally we settled on using [MySQL](https://www.mysql.com/), a relational database we would normally not even consider an option.
+After discussing this problem both within the team and with our architects, we were able to estimate that this particular application, which was a tool for use only within the company, would not need to store very much data or to handle huge numbers of requests.
+Thus, scalability played much less role than in other systems we build and finally we settled on using [MySQL](https://www.mysql.com/), a relational database, which we would normally not even consider an option.
 This gave us easy access to transactions.
 An extra benefit was that MySQL is available inside our ecosystem as a service, so setting up a new database is very simple and the DB is managed and backed up by a dedicated support team.
 If we had to set up and support the DB by ourselves, we might have made another choice — ease of maintenance is an important factor when making pragmatic decisions.

 By taking a pragmatic approach and concentrating on the actual problem at hand instead of blindly following slogans such as “at this